 Entrant:' What is this plaque on the wall?
 You are recognized for presence?
 Way to go.

-Fate/stay night introduces one in the backstory: The Sealing Designation.
+The Mage's Association of the Nasuverse has the Sealing Designation.
 It is a title of the "greatest honor" for magi who develop thaumuturgy that cannot be recreated as it is inherent to their body.
 The Mage's Association goes to great lengths to preserve this magic... by vivisecting the magus and preserving every part of their body for future study.
 Needless to say, the magus in question usually objects... because they won't be able to study it themselves.

 Nerd: "I'll give [your copy of Nintendo World Championships] The Nerd Seal of Approval."